 From bee to hive to bottle, here’s the buzz on honey, one of veganism’s most contentious foods.

-Hotly-debated honey often raises the same question that eggs, cheese, and butter do—Is it vegan-friendly?
+Hotly-debated honey often raises the same question that eggs, cheese, and butter do—Is it vegan?
 By definition, vegans do not eat animals or use animal products, typically for ethical or environmental reasons.
-While bees create honey, which is an animal product, whether you consume it or not depends on your beliefs as a vegan.
-Whether it's clover, wildflower, or even manuka honey, we've explored both sides of the argument to help you decide if this syrupy sweetener is right for you.
+While bees make honey themselves, which is an animal product, whether you consume it or not depends on your beliefs as a vegan.
 Before we dive in, a quick biology lesson—all bees, specifically honeybees, are animals.
 These small, but mighty Arthropods belong to the Insecta class, a subcategory of the massive Kingdom Animalia, which includes living creatures from tigers to jellyfish.

 Bees depend on energy-rich honey as their primary food source.
 Bees suck nectar from flowering plants and carry it back to their hives for processing into honey.
 Simultaneously, bees release pollen, which acts as a natural fertilizer for these plants.
 Along with butterflies and hummingbirds, bees are natural pollinators, and many key fruit and vegetable crops such as apples, Brussels sprouts, and pumpkin depend on their pollen to reproduce.
 Back at the hive, bees work to thicken the collected nectar into honey before sealing it inside honeycombs as future food.
 Bees do not hibernate, so they naturally produce an excess of honey to survive a brutally-cold winter.
 This is where beekeepers come into the picture—they harvest the excess honey from the hives so that it can be packaged for consumer use.